 The term “DevOps” was coined to describe a cultural shift: breaking down the wall between software development and operations so that teams could ship faster and more reliably.
 The original intent was never about job titles.
 It was about shared ownership of the full software lifecycle, from writing code to keeping it running in production.

 In practice, companies have bent the term to fit their own organisational structures.
-Some use "DevOps engineer" to mean a sysadmin who knows Terraform.
+Some use “DevOps engineer” to mean a sysadmin who knows Terraform.
 Others mean a developer who also writes deployment scripts.
 Some mean an SRE by another name.
-As we covered in our breakdown of what DevOps engineers really do day-to-day, the actual work varies enormously depending on the company, the stack, and the team size.

 When a DevOps role definition is flexible enough to mean almost anything, it ends up meaning almost nothing.
 New engineers spend their first weeks decoding what “DevOps” means in this particular organisation.
 Senior engineers waste time in meetings negotiating who owns what.
 Because nobody wants to overstep, critical tasks fall through the cracks.